kecklabs/llama-setup-guide/README.md

 # LLaMA-2 Setup Guide

-A guide for setting up the LLaMA 2 LLM on a local ubuntu machine.
+A guide for setting up the LLaMA 2 LLM on a local machine.

 - [LLaMA-2 Setup Guide](#llama-2-setup-guide)
   - [Prerequisites](#prerequisites)